 The onset of tinnitus is provoked by a combination of factors.
-The most common causes include noise exposure, genetic factors, and inevitable depreciation of hearing caused by aging.
+The most common causes include noise exposure, genetic factors, and the inevitable decline of hearing caused by aging.
 While many hearing centers solely offer hearing aids and other “band-aids” for treating tinnitus, we are committed to helping our patients through Tinnitus Retraining Therapy (TRT) and other comprehensive tinnitus solutions.
-Over time, Tinnitus Retraining Therapy can help lower the perceived intensity of tinnitus and can make managing tinnitus much easier.
+Over time, Tinnitus Retraining Therapy can help lower tinnitus’s perceived intensity and make managing tinnitus much easier.

 Tinnitus Retraining Therapy (TRT) was developed in the late 1990s.
 Over the course of the past two decades, TRT has proven to be very effective with individuals living with clinically significant tinnitus.